ShadowZarina/WIP-It-Out/README.md

 # What We Learned

-## Team
-- Delegation of tasks
--

 ## HTML
 - Semantic tags
+- Details (dropdown features)
-- Details (dropdown features), video and image implementations
+- Implementation of video and image files
 - Navigation, headers and footers

 ## CSS
 - Flexbox
 - Creating and implementing custom logos
--
+- Media queries

 # Credits
 - Andrea To Chip